RESUME

 The Institute on Taxation and Economic Policy

-Policy Analyst, Cross Cutting Research Team February 2024 – Present
+Senior Analyst, Cross Cutting Research Team January 2025 – Present

-• Research-lead on projects at the intersection of tax policy and race, primarily focused on retirement policy, property taxes, racial wealth gap, and wealth taxes that have been published and used in our resources, media outlets, university publications, and public presentations.
-Some projects overlapped with age and gender.
+Research-lead on projects at the intersection of tax policy and race, primarily focused on retirement policy, property taxes, racial wealth gap, and wealth taxes that have been published and used in our resources, media outlets, university publications, and public presentations.

 Policy Analyst, State Policy Team August 2021 – February 2024